amrvac/amrvac/doc/par.md

 TecPlot purposes alone, is the 'tecline' option.
 This can also be done in parallel mode, where it is called 'teclinempi'.

-The type 'dx', will generate a Data Explorer file 'datamr/FILEINIBASExxxx.dx', which can be used with the free [DX visualization software](www.opendx.org).
+The type 'dx', will generate a Data Explorer file 'base_filenamexxxx.dx', which can be used with the free [DX visualization software](www.opendx.org).
 When `convert_type='dx'`, there is the additional `dxfiletype` variable.
 The dx filetype stores in binary format, and stores cell center coordinates and values.